yossigo/redis/TLS.md

 ### Tests

-To run Redis test suite with TLS:
+To run Redis test suite with TLS, you'll need TLS support for TCL (i.e.
+`tcl-tls` package on Debian/Ubuntu).

 1. Run `./utils/gen-test-certs.sh` to generate a root CA and a server certificate.